Trump says he remains unsatisfied with Saudi accounts on Khashoggi

 “We want to get the truth, and not just talk.
 First of all, we need to know why he died.
 Who killed him?
 We want to get the full lowdown,” Russian radio station Ekho Moskvy quoted Bolton as saying during a visit to Moscow.

-In Riyadh, Prince Mohammed met with U.S. Treasury Secretary Steven Mnuchin and discussed “the importance of the Saudi-US strategic partnership,” according to Saudi state media.

-Additional reporting by Doina Chiacu and Susan Heavey in Washington; Tuvan Gumrukcu in Ankara and Daren Butler in Istanbul; Maxim Rodionov in Moscow; and Maher Chmaytelli in Dubai; Editing by Robin Pomeroy, Alistair Bell and Jonathan Oatis
+Additional reporting by Mark Hosenball, Doina Chiacu, and Susan Heavey in Washington; Tuvan Gumrukcu in Ankara and Daren Butler in Istanbul; Maxim Rodionov in Moscow; and Maher Chmaytelli in Dubai; Editing by Alistair Bell, Jonathan Oatis and Rosalba O'Brien